Truth, beauty, and goodness in grand unification: a machine learning approach: Final remarks

 Let us conclude with some comments on possible directions of future research.
 While a common attitude in machine learning is data-driven, that is, to avoid human intervention on data processing wherever possible, we had to make a choice of the loss function in which our prejudice on good parameters is reflected.
 We chose the specific form of the loss function, which we think is reasonable and also is suitable for optimisation by the back propagation algorithm of machine learning.
 Our loss function of the determinant form (\eqref{eqn:L45} and \eqref{eqn:L24}) treats the contributions from the three families equally.
 Concerning the $SU(5)$ GUT mass relation, it is known that the disagreement in the third generation (the bottom mass and the tau mass) is not as intense as the first and the second generations (the down mass-electron mass and the strange mass-muon mass).
 If one wants to discuss family-dependent features of mass relations, the loss function needs to be suitably modified so that weights on generations are included.

 The second point concerns the choice of parameters.
 We fixed the mass matrices $M_e$ and $M_u$ using the experimental central values and parameterised $M_d$ with 11 parameters.
 This is an economical choice that fully covers the flavour sector while respecting current observational constraints.
-As we examine Fig.~\ref{fig:ParamStat}, the appearance of blank regions may suggest parameter convergence.
-There might be a better way to parameterise the flavour sector that makes convergence more evident.
+As we examine Fig.~\ref{fig:ParamStat}, the appearance of blank regions may suggest some parameters are disfavoured.
+There might be a better way to parameterise the flavour sector that makes such features more evident.

-Finally, it would be interesting to investigate whether the {\em goodness} of the flavour sector parameters, as discussed in terms of the loss function, has any implications on the phenomenology of grand unification, which includes aspects, such as neutrino physics, baryogenesis, and successful realisation of cosmic inflation \cite{Guth:1980zm,Arai:2011nq,Kawai:2015ryj}.
+Finally, it would be interesting to investigate whether the {\em goodness} of the flavour sector parameters, as discussed in terms of the loss function, has any implications on the phenomenology of grand unification, which includes aspects, such as neutrino physics, baryogenesis, proton lifetime \cite{Dorsner:2024seb} and successful realisation of cosmic inflation \cite{Guth:1980zm,Arai:2011nq,Kawai:2015ryj}.